MattuW4/out-and-about-backend/README.md

 3. Using an IDE and open Git Bash to create a new project.

-4. Type 'git clone', and then paste the URL that you copied from GitHub.
+4. Type 'git clone', and then paste the URL copied from GitHub.
 Press enter and a local clone will be created.

 # Credits